Getting to Guatemala City

 We continued on to the Cathedral of Guatemala City on the east side of the park.
 On its columns, were the names of all the thousands who died or went missing in Guatemala’s 36-year civil war.
 Inside, it’s altar mimics that of the Vatican.
 The columns on either side of the pews displayed paintings of the Virgin Mary and Jesus.
 One chapel area of the church featured a Virgin Mary that was breastfeeding feeding which is a very rare image.

 After visiting the church, we took some stairs down to the three-story underground central market.
 Markets are always what I enjoy visiting the most in other countries, and this market was no exception.
-The top level featured a variety of hand-crafted items such as jewelry, textiles, pottery, and leather goods at the best prices in the city.
+The top level featured a variety of hand-crafted items such as jewelry, textiles, pottery, and leather goods at the best prices in Guatemala City.
 Baskets, ceramics and wedding materials could be found on the lower level.
 We didn’t spend much time on either of these levels as I’m not much of a shopper, but I love to see the food which was on level two.